Table of Contents

 That LED is capable of dishing out over 2000 lumens of light at the press of a button.
 That is close to 6 million candlepower units.

 The LED is manufactured by Cree, who is a leading name in the field.
 The high level of illumination is achieved thanks to the presence of a parabolic reflector inside the flashlight.
-The Li-ion battery inside the spotlight is rechargeable and provides enough juice to last you for up to three hours.
+The Li-ion battery is rechargeable and provides enough juice to last you for up to three hours.

 The overall build quality of this light is also top notch.
 With tough ABS construction and IP65 waterproof rating, the Larson LED can survive harsh outdoor weather conditions.